NZR/DS-BOK/content/2_chapter2/chapter2-LargeScaleSurvey.md

 ### Data collection

 The suvey responses are a representative sample of the whole country, and the research team expects between 1000 and 2000 responses.
-To collect data on the preferences of survey repondents a scale system is used, such as: 'On a scale of 1 to 5, to what extent do you agree with the following statement...'
+To collect data on their preferences, survey repondents are asked to "rate" statement using a scale system such as: 'On a scale of 1 to 5, to what extent do you agree with the following statement...'

 The data collected via the survey comprises a section regarding the demographic profile of the respondents.
 The demographic information collected are:
 - Education